Welsh – Wales Today

 The first time I was in Wales was during the “Troubles” in Ireland.
 This period of conflict affected Wales at that time.
 It increased the animosity between the Welsh and the English.
 I remember English vacation homes being vandalized.
 During my time in Wales, a English Journalist on BBC had the audacity to say on TV that the best thing in Wales is the sign that says “Welcome to England.”
 Of course at that time, the Welsh reaction was one of anger.
 Today, the Welsh would probably just shrug their shoulders and conclude that this was just a remark from a typical stupid Sacsonaidd (Saxon).

 The changes I saw over the years in the States were mirrored in Wales.
 I think the most important change in Wales was the development of a strong sense of nationalism and a development of great pride in being Welsh.
 During my time in Wales in 1960’s, Wales was still strongly connected to England.
 The Welsh language was secondary and to the English insignificant.
 The Welsh Language Act had a major impact in Wales.
 The Welsh Language and the Welsh Language TV station is important and recognized as such.
 Another highly significant change is the political position.
 The Welsh Assembly made Europe and especially the rest of Britain take notice of Wales.
 The excellence of the Welsh in sports, both Football and Rugby made Wales a household word throughout the world.
 Welsh sports affected the world.
 The United States started a major league rugby league in 2016 with 12 teams.
-I have a nephew playing professional rugby.
+I had a nephew playing professional rugby in Virginia!

 This Welsh pride is very evident in Wales.
 I rented a flat in Cardiff in the summer of 2019.
 I never heard a disparaging word from tourists.
 Wales, particularly in Cardiff was dynamic, busy and exciting.
 That is Wales today.
 The country is highly literate.
 The countryside is beautiful.
 I was in Bute Park in Cardiff and never saw a single piece of trash on the ground.
 There were many people walking dogs.
 Everyone had a bag to pick up after their dogs.
 I saw groups of college students sitting on the lawn and talking, playing guitars and singing together.
 They were able to talk to each other without needing a cellphone to communicate.
 I WAS IMPRESSED!
 This was a different Wales from the 1960’s, bustling with life, exciting and great fun.